 One of the decisions which has made me the educator I am today is my decision to always put my kids first.
 By my kids I mean MY kids: the three boys who call me Dad.
 I am finding that a balance between parenthood and teacherdom has made me more effective in both realms; when the two are out of balance, they both suffer.
 And of course, the two seem to overlap in many ways.
 I chose teaching not only because of my love of learning and the desire to help young people learn, but also because teaching as a profession offers me the kind of schedule that enables me to be invovled in my own kids' lives.

 Though I don't believe I should be obligated to sacrifice my life and my family for my job, I do work hard to devote my entire professional life to impacting student learning whether in my own classroom or in the classrooms of my peers.
 In 2014-15, I'll be in my third year in a hybrid role teaching high school English half time and working half time as a TOSA to facilitate professional development experiences for teachers around content literacy and effective practice, as well as to support new teacher induction.
-I teach in a suburbanish-rural community high school, and am very lucky to be in a community which consistently supports its schools.
+I work in the Camas School District, and am very lucky to be in a community which consistently supports its schools.
 Like all the other teacher-writers here, the opinions and positions I express are my own and are not the formal positions stated or endorsed by my district.

 I was born, raised, and public-school educated in Oregon.
 I grew up in a tiny farm town situated in the blank part of the map of Oregon (out in the everbrown), then managed to be one of only a handful in my graduating class to go on to college.
 After an undergrad degree from Oregon State and an MAT from Willamette, I started teaching secondary English in 2002-03.
 I earned my National Board Certification in Adolescent-Young Adult English Langauge Arts in 2006.